blog

 Keep an Eye Out for Orchid Pests and Diseases

-Proper orchid care does not stop in watering, feeding, and providing light.
+Proper orchid care does not stop with watering, feeding, and providing light.
 You should also look out for pests and diseases that could bring damage to your plant.
 And just because you are keeping your orchids indoors does not mean that they are no longer susceptible to these.
-They can still be prone to scale, aphids, mealybugs, and even fungi and bacteria.
+They can still be prone to scale, aphids, mealybugs, fungi, and bacteria.
 These pests can be treated with organic insecticidal soap.

 RePot Me also says that the best defense against infections is a good offense.
 It recommends spraying the foliage of your orchid monthly with Physan, which is a broad-range fungicide, virucide, algaecide, and disinfectant, as a preventative measure.
 Dilute one teaspoon of Physan to one gallon of water.
 You may also get some cinnamon and keep it near your orchids as it is a safe and effective way to deter fungi and bacteria.